 This looks like a virtual-reality mask from the future, but it’s actually a paper eye mask that gives the effect of a hot towel without the wetness.
 After unfolding it over your eyes, it becomes a soothing steam mask.
 It feels like pressing a hot eucalyptus towel from Equinox over your face — a great way to recover from the eye strain of staring at devices and computers all day.

 I am a prime target for mosquitoes, and come back from almost every trip with at least three mosquito bites.
 But on a recent trip to Japan, I came back with zero, thanks to these cute and effective mosquito-repellent stickers.
 They’re DEET-free and smell lemony fresh, and you can put the stickers under collars, hemlines, or sleeves.
 And in true Japanese commitment to cuteness, they are printed with Hello Kitty, although I’ve also seen koalas and pandas.
-[Editors’ note: The original Hello Kitty ones seem to be sold out, but we’ve found some Simba options, as well as Hello Kitty from a different brand.]

 The secret weapons of photo shoots are Rohto’s Japanese eye drops, which instantly whiten eyeballs, so that your eyes and eye makeup look brighter.
 The new version of the Rohto drops are called Lycee and are allegedly specially formulated for women.
 They burn less than others by Rohto, and contain vitamins like B12 to soothe dry eyes.
 As to why women need different eye drops from men, the Japanese pharmacy clerk explained to me, “Women tend to get drier eyes and need different eye vitamins.”
 Shrug as to whether that’s true, but these work well, and come with an angle-free nozzle so that you can insert the drops directly into your eyes, without splashing everywhere.